nataliegl13nn/Nataliegl13nn.github.io/README.md

 - Logical heading structure and clean link labeling

 ## Contact
-Feel free to reach out at natalieglenn@tcu.edu with questions or feedback.
+Feel free to reach out at natalie.glenn@tcu.edu with questions or feedback.